hcoedevcircle/toc-in-7-weeks/chapter1.md

 and another set, `C = {x:x∈P, x is even number}`  (a set whose elements belong to P, and is even)

-Here set C is made by elements of set P, so C is a subset of P, denoted by `C ⊆ B`
+Here set C is made by elements of set P, so C is a subset of P, denoted by `C ⊆ P`

 Technically, the set itself is a subject of it. i.e, P is a subset of P.